 Theory of Planned Behavior in Energy Agent-Based Models

-- Combines psychological theory and outcomes of a participatory workshop to explore diffusion of households’ solar panel investment decisions and their regional impacts in terms of CO2 reductions and monetary gains of heterogeneous households.
+- Combines psychological theory and outcomes of a participatory workshop to explore the diffusion of households’ solar panel investment decisions and their regional impacts in terms of CO2 reductions and monetary gains of heterogeneous households.

 - Download the Model Open Access Code (+ODD description)